Al Horford NBA Playoffs Player Props: Celtics vs. Heat

-Al Horford and the rest of the Boston Celtics hit the court versus the Miami Heat in the NBA Playoffs on Thursday, at 8:30 PM ET.
+Al Horford and the rest of the Boston Celtics take the court versus the Miami Heat in the NBA Playoffs on Saturday, at 8:30 PM ET.

-If you'd like to make predictions on Horford's performance, we look at his available prop bets, using stats and trends, below.
+We're going to look at Horford's prop bets, using stats and trends to help you make good picks.

 Al Horford Prop Bets vs. the Heat